Dash-Industry-Forum/Events/01-Events.inc.md

 This format maintains the advantage of timed metadata track, which is having a separate light weight metadata file with its own timeline.
 Also, it is fully compatible with DASH timed metadata and event processing model.
 In the figure below we illustrate the structure of track formatting, in case a fragmented MP4 metadata track is used.

-This figure shows the formatting of the timed metadata track.
+This figure shows the formatting of the timed metadata track, in case of a fragmented structure.
 <figure class="figure">
   <img src="Images/timedMetadataTrack.png" />
   <figcaption class="figure"> structure of DashEvent embedded timed metadata track
 </figcaption></figure>

-Note that some fragments may contain multiple samples with one or more embedded DASHEventMessageBox, whilst others might be empty or contain a single sample embedding a single DASHEventMessageBox.
+Note that some fragments may contain multiple samples with one or more embedded DASHEventMessageBox, while others might be empty or contain a single sample embedding a single DASHEventMessageBox.
 In case  of no event nor sample, empty ISOBMFF samples, which are samples with a duration but no bytesize, may be used to fill the timeline as to avoid gaps in the timeline of the timed metadata track.

-The ISOBMFF and file format parser can parse the samples and pass them to the Event and Timed Metadata Buffer as described.
+The ISOBMFF and file format parser can parse the samples and pass them to the Event and Timed Metadata Buffer.

 # Events and timed metadata sample dispatch timing modes # {#event-metadata-dispatch}